This Privacy Notice relates to you when you’re on our website.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
-If you require further information on how we deal with a Data Breach please Contact us.
+If you require further information on how we deal with a Data Breach please contact us via [email protected].

-If your complaint or concern is not resolved you can contact the Office of the Data Protection via their website.
+If your complaint or concern is not resolved, you can contact the Office of the Data Protection of your home country or the country of the registration of an Exinity Entity via their website.